PatrickKyei/exception/_posts/2022-08-29-what-are-the-lessons-most-people-often-learn-too-late-in-life.md

 ## 1. Everything Is Temporary

 Everything in life is temporary.
-Beauty , money , happiness and everything is temporary.
+Beauty, money , happiness and everything is temporary.
 No matter how much we want something to last forever, it will eventually end.

 ## 2. Remember To Enjoy Life